Martin-EvansUWA/FitnessAssessmentReportingTool/back-end/README.md

 ```

 The server will automatically reload when you make changes to the code, allowing for quick and easy development.

+## Initial Super User Account

+When the server first starts, a SQLite3 database will be generated automatically with a super user account pre-registered with the following credentials:

+-   **UWA ID:** 1
+-   **Password:** 1

+Please log in as the super user and change the password to something more secure via the app's profile page.

 ## Available Scripts